 To help, I’d recommend using a remote desktop software.
 With free, freemium, and commercial options on the market, you can remotely access another computer from your own—or even from a mobile device.
 This allows you to help end users experiencing issues or to work in the background while they go about their business.
 Plus, a tool like this can help you remotely manage your computer, storage, and network resources throughout your company—even if you have branch offices around the state, country, or globe.

-Free and freemium options can be great depending on your needs—and my list goes into detail about them—but if you’re looking for truly cost-effective, premium options, I’d recommend SolarWinds® Dameware® Remote Support for an on-premises remote desktop solution and the JUST RELEASED Dameware Remote Everywhere for cloud-based solutions.
-As a proven leader in the remote support industry, SolarWinds is the one to beat.
+Free and freemium options can be great depending on your needs—and my list goes into detail about them—but if you’re looking for truly cost-effective, premium commercial use options, I’d recommend SolarWinds Dameware Remote Support for an on-premises remote desktop solution and Dameware Remote Everywhere for cloud-based solutions.
+Both products provide remote support for Windows, MacOs and Linux.
+Each of them can be used as a mobile app on Android, iPhone, or iPad devices.

 Whether you’re resolving IT issues on-site, in different buildings on-premises, or at branch offices, remote desktop software can speed up the process without bringing workflows to a halt.
-Here’s my pick for the best free remote desktop software of 2019.
+Here’s my pick for the best free remote desktop software.

 New year, new offerings.
-Whether you’re looking at free, freemium, or commercial remote desktop software, you have a lot of options at your disposal.
-However, I’m just going to focus on free platforms right now so you can understand what the most entry-level options on the market look like.
+Whether you’re looking for a free, freemium, or commercial remote desktop viewer, you have a lot of options at your disposal.
+However, I’m just going to focus on free platforms right now, so you can understand what the most entry-level options on the market look like.
 Like I’ve already said, these tools can give you a lot of the essentials when it comes to remote access, but they’re not going to give you absolutely everything.

 Chrome Remote Desktop is one of the more basic offerings out there for free remote desktop connections, but it gets the job done pretty conveniently.
 The only requirement is that both computers—that is, yours (the client) and the computer you’re remotely logging into (the host)—have Chrome installed.